JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 Giles' method for deriving pullback functions is to first derive the differential identity (i.e. pushforward) using the above approach, then pre-multiply by $\overline{C}^H$, and take the trace.
 Subsequently, manipulate into this form and solve for the adjoint derivatives of the inputs.
-Several properties of `trace` make this easier:
+Several properties of the trace function make this easier:

 ```math
 \begin{align*}